 Practicing in the Western energetic tradition of herbal medicine, Betzy has been influenced by the Eclectic and other botanic physicians of the 19th and early 20th centuries in this country, and deeper back to the traditions of Europe.
 Her focus is on the common threads between all ancient medical systems, which ultimately lead to Nature itself–the four basic elements and the qualities intrinsic to them.
 Helping students and clients recognize the Nature of herbs, peoples’ constitutions and imbalances is a key part of her approach.

-In addition to her roles at the Center, Larken serves as faculty in the Health Arts and Sciences program at Goddard College, where she works with students passionate about various herbal traditions, nutrition, agriculture, social and environmental justice, deep ecology and radical public health.
-She is a recurring lecturer in the nursing programs at the University of Vermont and Norwich University and has taught at national conferences, such as the New England Women’s Herbal Conference and Herbal Resurgence.
+In addition to her roles at VCIH, Larken served for seven years as faculty in the Health Arts and Sciences (HAS) program at Goddard College, where she worked with students passionate about various herbal traditions, nutrition, agriculture, social and environmental justice, deep ecology, and radical public health.
+She continues to guest lecture and advise in the HAS program and is a recurring lecturer in the nursing programs at the University of Vermont.
+She teaches widely at national conferences and has served as faculty for numerous other clinical herbal programs.
+She also proudly serves on the advisory board of Integrative Medicine for the Underserved (IM4US), an educational and advocacy organization working towards a healthcare paradigm of wellness, prevention, patient empowerment, and self-care.

 She is also the past Education Coordinator for PlantMedicine, an international non-profit dedicated to disseminating evidence-based and traditionally-supported herbal information to the healthcare community.
 With PlantMedicine, she collated and analyzed research data to develop herbal monographs and co-authored (with Simon Mills & Jillian Borchard) a graduate-level learning module on herbal safety and herb-drug interactions.

-Her education includes a Master of Science in Herbal Medicine from the Tai Sophia Institute for the Healing Arts and a Bachelor of Arts from Goddard College.
+Her education includes a Master of Science in Herbal Medicine from Maryland University of Integrative Health (formerly Tai Sophia Institute for the Healing Arts) and a Bachelor of Arts from Goddard College.
 Larken holds certificates in Zen Shiatsu and Swedish/Esalen Massage from the Heartwood Institute and in using Teishin (acupressure) for pain and stress from the Barefoot Doctor Institute.
-She has also studied mind-body skills at the Center for Mind-Body Medicine in Washington, DC.
-However, as is true for most herbalists, Larken’s most profound learning has occurred through partnership with clients, students, other herbalists and practitioners, and the plants themselves.
-Through such exchange, she envisions the eventual reawakening and dissemination of traditional healing knowledge in each home in every community.
+She has also studied mind-body skills at the Center for Mind-Body Medicine in Washington, DC and is currently completing certification in Somatic Experiencing, based on the trauma resolution work of Dr. Peter Levine.

 You’ll find Larken happiest on an afternoon spent in a field with a harvest basket, a blue sky, and the sun on her face or kneeling in the dirt meeting a new plant.
-She is tickled beyond belief that she gets to do these things regularly and get paid for it.
-She lives on a ridge in Middlesex with her animals, bossy perennial gardens and similarly green-thumbed sweetheart.
+She lives on a ridge in Middlesex with her animals, messy perennial gardens, and similarly green-thumbed sweetheart.
 Close

 Laura Litchfield is a clinical herbalist and educator and most recently joined the directorial team at VCIH.
 She tends to the apothecary, finances and daily operations of the school and clinic, bringing extensive practical knowledge of taking care of people and things, both through her diverse work experience and from raising a family.
 She has been studying herbalism since 1998, including attendance at The California School of Herbal Studies and VCIH.
 Laura also serves as adjunct faculty, and works clinically with individuals in the professional clinic.
 She has a special interest in bringing awareness and knowledge of herbs and physiology to the next generation as well as reintroducing herbal remedies into the family kitchen.